Ever wonder why some leather looks, feels and smells so much better than others? It's all down to vegetable tanning

 Vegetable tanning is widely considered more friendly to the environment and the health of people working in the tanneries as it uses natural ingredients and man power, rather than the machines and harsh chemicals used in modern methods.

-Sadly however there are few remaining traditional tanneries in the UK today.
+Sadly however there are few remaining traditional leather tanneries in the UK today.
 With such a long and labour intensive production process it is difficult for traditional tanneries to compete with modern producers and so these traditional skills are increasingly being lost.
 But the benefits of vegetable tanned leather vastly outweigh the additional cost and so it is important to make sure the remaining UK tanneries are not lost forever.
 As consumers we can help to support traditional UK tanneries by buying locally sourced vegetable tanned leather products.
-Not only will this help keep the tanneries alive, but will also allow manufacturers to make beautiful and long lasting leather products.
-Take a look at our vegetable tanned leather products here.
+Not only will this help keep the tanneries alive, but will also allow manufacturers to make beautiful and long lasting leather products that contribute towards better, more sustainable fashion practices.